 There are certain built-in objects available whenever an ECMAScript program begins execution.
 One, the global object, is part of the lexical environment of the executing program.
 Others are accessible as initial properties of the global object.

-Unless specified otherwise, the [[Class]] internal property of a built-in object is "Function" if that built-in object has a [[Call]] internal property, or "Object" if that built-in object does not have a [[Call]] internal property.
+Unless specified otherwise, the a built-in object has the [[IsFunction]] internal property if that built-in object has a [[Call]] internal property.
 Unless specified otherwise, the [[Extensible]] internal property of a built-in object initially has the value true.

 Many built-in objects are functions: they can be invoked with arguments.
 Some of them furthermore are constructors: they are functions intended for use with the new operator.
 For each built-in function, this specification describes the arguments required by that function and properties of the Function object.
 For each built-in constructor, this specification furthermore describes properties of the prototype object of that constructor and properties of specific object instances returned by a new expression that invokes that constructor.